Nvidia Shield Tablet

 The Shield Tablet, later relaunched as the Shield Tablet K1, is a gaming tablet, developed by Nvidia and released on July 29, 2014.
 It was Nvidia's second portable gaming device that uses Android.
-Compared to the Shield Portable, the controller is not permanently connected to the screen, rather it can be purchased separately.
+Compared to the Shield Portable, the controller is not permanently connected to the screen; it can be purchased separately.
 Up to four controllers can be wirelessly connected at the same time.
 While the Shield tablet features an 8-inch 1920×1200 pixel display, it can output 4K resolution signal to a television via HDMI.

 In November 2015, the tablet was refreshed and renamed as the Shield Tablet K1 and the price was reduced to $200.

 In August 2016, Nvidia announced it had cancelled plans to release a hardware upgrade to its Shield Tablet products - a speculated reason for the cancellation was product conflict with the Nintendo Switch, which uses similar technology.
 In mid-2017 the tablet was no longer for retail on Nvidia's website or any of the other websites in which the tablet was being sold.
-Nvidia officially announced in mid-2018 that the tablet has been discontinued on the Shield website.
+NVIDIA officially announced in mid-2018 that the tablet had been discontinued on the Shield website.

 Features

-The Shield Tablet is powered by an Nvidia Tegra K1 SoC and has stereo front facing speakers.
+The Shield Tablet is powered by an Nvidia Tegra K1 SoC and has stereo front-facing speakers.
 There's a 16 GB WiFi-only model and a 32 GB LTE model.
-It has front and back facing 5-megapixel HDR cameras.
+It has front- and back-facing 5-megapixel HDR cameras.
 It weighs 390 grams and is 221 mm × 126 mm × 9.2 mm in size.
 The 2015 Shield K1 refresh weighs 356 grams while preserving the other dimensions of the tablet.